Arts and Trauma Residency

 USING THE ARTS TO ADDRESS TRAUMA:

-Creative Sonoma is offering free teaching artist residencies to Sonoma County K-12 schools who have students, teachers or administrative staff affected by the fires, either directly or indirectly.
+Creative Sonoma is offering free teaching artist residencies to Sonoma County K-12 public and charter schools.
+All of our communities experienced trauma from the 2017 Firestorm.
 The arts have many benefits in a learning environment and ameliorating the effects of trauma is key among them.
-Creative Sonoma hosted an intensive training session in February 2018 for 2 dozen teaching artists to help them enhance their skills in providing arts residencies for students impacted by trauma.
+Creative Sonoma hosted an intensive training session for teaching artists to help them enhance their skills in providing arts residencies for students impacted by trauma.

-Residencies with these teaching artists are available between now and October 2018.
-For the purpose of this program, residencies are defined as 8 hours: 6 hours of student contact time and 2 hours of prep for the teaching artist.
+Residencies with these teaching artists are available now through June 2019.
+For the purpose of this program, residencies are defined as 8 hours: 6 hours of student contact time and 2 hours of prep and collaboration for the teaching artist.
 A brief outline of the central responsibilities for schools is listed below.

 School Responsibilities include:

-- Provide students for the residency – the same corps of students throughout each individual residency
+- Provide students for the residency – the same group of students throughout each individual residency

-- Work with the teaching artist to plan the residency content – including letting the teaching artist know core skills to be addressed, if any
+- Collaborate with the teaching artist to plan the residency content – including letting the teaching artist know core skills to be addressed, if any

 - Be flexible with the artist in planning the residency to achieve the best possible result for the students